cryptoapi/Bitcoin-Wordpress-Plugin/readme.md

 * Direct Integration on your website (iframe), no external payment pages opens (as other payment gateways offer)
 * User will see successful payment result typically within 5 seconds after the payment has been sent
 * Global, Anonymous, Secure, Zero Risk, No Chargebacks, No visitor registration is needed.
-* Support [WooCommerce Bitcoin Gateway](https://wordpress.org/plugins/gourl-woocommerce-bitcoin-altcoin-payment-gateway-addon/) (accept bitcoin/altcoins payments in WooCommerce)
+* Support [WooCommerce Bitcoin Gateway](https://wordpress.org/plugins/gourl-woocommerce-bitcoin-altcoin-payment-gateway-addon/) (accept bitcoin/altcoins payments in [WooCommerce](https://wordpress.org/plugins/woocommerce/))
-* Support [Jigoshop Bitcoin Processor](https://wordpress.org/plugins/gourl-jigoshop-bitcoin-payment-gateway-processor/) (accept bitcoin/altcoins payments in Jigoshop)
+* Support [Jigoshop Bitcoin Processor](https://wordpress.org/plugins/gourl-jigoshop-bitcoin-payment-gateway-processor/) (accept bitcoin/altcoins payments in [Jigoshop](https://wordpress.org/plugins/jigoshop/))
+* Support [Appthemes Classipress, Vantage, JobRoller, etc](https://gourl.io/bitcoin-appthemes-classipress-jobroller-vantage-etc.html) (accept bitcoin/altcoins payments in all [Appthemes](http://www.appthemes.com/themes/) products)
-* Other wordpress plugin developers can easily integrate Bitcoin payments to their own plugins ([example](https://github.com/cryptoapi/Bitcoin-Payments-Woocommerce/blob/master/class-wc-gateway-gourl.php)) using this plugin with payment gateway functionality (for example, offer premium membership for bitcoins/altcoins in their own plugins, etc).
+* Other wordpress plugin developers can easily integrate Bitcoin payments to their own plugins ([example](https://github.com/cryptoapi/Bitcoin-Payments-Appthemes/blob/master/gourl-appthemes.php)) using this plugin with payment gateway functionality (for example, offer premium membership for bitcoins/altcoins in their own plugins, etc).
 [Instruction and Affiliate Program for Developers](https://gourl.io/affiliates.html) - 33.3% lifetime revenue share.
 * Auto Synchronization - between payments data stored on your GoUrl.io account and your Website.
 If GoUrl attempts to deliver a payment notification/transaction confirmation but your website is unavailable, the notification is stored on the queue, and delivered to the your website when it becomes available (re-check connection with your website every hour).
 * [Free Support](https://gourl.io/view/contact/Contact_Us.html) in the integration of our GoUrl Crypto Payment Gateway in your scripts/plugins/website